 By Mary Katherine Ray, Rio Grande Chapter Wildlife Chair Bills to prohibit trapping on public land, end killing contests, reform the Game Commission and more did not pass the New Mexico Legislature in a session distracted by other issues and

 From Denise Fort, Rio Grande Chapter Energy & Climate Change Chair On November 29th the Santa Fe County Commission unanimously passed a resolution directing the staff to support efforts to end trapping on federal lands within the County and additionally to

 Update: The commission voted unanimously in favor of the resolution!
 Thanks to everyone who wrote their commissioners and/or attended the meeting.
 The Santa Fe County Commission will be meeting on Tues, Nov.
 29, to consider a resolution directing county staff

 Trapping wildlife is a relic of a time when species were extirpated to supply fashion across the world.
 It is long past time for the state to ban trapping.

-Rio Grande Chapter The Rio Grande Chapter of the Sierra Club is a volunteer-led organization representing more than 7,000 members in New Mexico and West Texas.
-Our mission to is to explore, enjoy and protect the planet, and we prioritize… Read more >
+WHAT WE’RE FIGHTING FORThe Rio Grande Chapter of the Sierra Club, founded in 1963, is a volunteer-led organization representing more than 7,000 members in New Mexico and West Texas.
+Our mission to is to explore, enjoy and protect the planet.

 Sierra Club members made a huge impact at the legislative session!
 We got a few bills passed and stopped many bad bills.
 This is a legislature wrap-up.